nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 ```

 ### 5. Request child health information, medication, allergies, immunisations, problems and observations
-**a) If done in one query this would retrieve all medications and observations, no date filter could be applied.**
+**a) If done in one query this would retrieve all medications and observations, no date filter could be applied:**

 ```json
 {